aka-somix/exam-study-plan/README.md

 ## React Client Application Routes

 - Route `/`: Home Page with all the courses and the study plan.
 When the user is not logged in, shows the courses only with their description.
 When a user logged enters the page they will see a richer interface with their study plan and the buttons to create / delete / update it
 - Route `/login/`: Login Page with its form.
-Simply allows the user to login to unlock studyplan functionalities..
+Simply allows the user to login to unlock study plan functionalities..

 ## API Server